reubenstr/metaphasic-blog/_posts/zuko.md

 <hr />

-Being an incomplete project I don't have much more pictures to show, hopefully I swing back to this project in the future.
+Being an incomplete project I don't have much more pictures to show, hopefully I will swing back to this project in the future.